LewisCM14/restaurant-booking-app/README.md

     ![booking database schema](static/images/booking_schema.png)

 * The schema for the databases located with the menu models can be seen below.
 The title field is taken in as the main display name for each item in the menu.
 With the description field a text field that utilizes the summernotes WYSIWYG editor.
 The price is a decimal field for correct display. the image field, intended for a future feature, is a cloudinary field and the display field, which is used for logic in the view is a integer field that utilizes a tuple set within the model file.
+There is a separate database for each category of the menu, these include: Starter, Main and Dessert.

     ![menu database schema](static/images/menu_schema.png)